KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 DjangoCon US took place in Chicago, Illinois from September 8-12.
 It was a stellar experience.

-Ensuring Django is relevant for the next 20 years and Django and the AI landscape were topics of interest, in addition to the latest Django features and community news.
+Ensuring Django is relevant for the next 20 years and Django and the AI landscape were hot topics, in addition to the latest Django features and community news.

 I was also able to spend the day before the conference sightseeing.
 I couldn't help but think of the 1986 movie Ferris Bueller's Day Off, widely considered to be a "love letter to Chicago" by director John Hughes and one of my favorite movies.
 After a day of adventures across Chicago, Cameron famously tells Ferris that [he doesn't think he has seen anything good](https://youtu.be/o0iVd8b5QyA?si=wxTvTEL98johebOB).